Adam Gaiser

 By appointment

 Adam Gaiser (Ph.D. ’05, University of Virginia, History of Religions) teaches courses in Islamic studies.
 His research focuses on the development of early Kharijites and Ibadiyya, and on medieval Muslim sectarianism in general.
 Dr. Gaiser also teaches courses on Shi‘ism, Islam in North America, Islamic Law, the Prophet Muhammad and the Qur’an.
+His current research project is An Introduction to Ibadi Islam (Contracted with Cambridge University Press).
+The work provides a scholarly and comprehensive introduction to Ibadism and the Ibadiyya, a group of Muslims who are neither Sunni nor Shiʽi, and who hail from the earliest period of Islamic history.

 Research Interests

-• Early Islamic Spain and North Africa
+Early Islamic history and historiography

 Guest Edited Journal Issue